miniboxing/miniboxing-plugin/README.md

 miniboxing-plugin
 =================

-A Scala compiler plugin that adds the miniboxing specialization feature.
+A Scala compiler plugin that adds a more lightweight specialization transformation.